Putting your assets into a trust, naming designated beneficiaries, or adding a joint owner can help your estate avoid probate.

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

 A trust is a separate entity that operates separately from a will and outside the probate process.
 When you set up a trust, you can create guidelines and rules that the trustee must follow.
 (If you’re the trustee, then a successor trustee will take over when you die).
-Trust property can avoid probate, as long as you transferred them into the trust before your death.
-On the other hand, assets transferred into a trust (whether it's already established or new) through instructions in a last will and testament — creating a testamentary trust — do not avoid probate.
+Trust property can avoid probate, as long as you transferred it into the trust before your death.
+On the other hand, assets transferred into a trust through instructions in a last will and testament — like by a testamentary trust — do not avoid probate.

 Related article: Should I put my house in a trust?